Structural Identifiability of Series-Parallel LCR Systems: LCR System Analysis

 By the inductive hypothesis, since $N_1$ and$N_2$ have less than $k$ base elements, then we know that $|n_1-n_2| \leq 1$, $|m_1-m_2| \leq 1$, $|n_3-n_4|\leq 1$, and $|m_3-m_4| \leq 1$.
 Note that by Equation \ref{eq:con_series}, the constitutive equation of the system $M$ generated by combining $N_1$ and $N_2$ in series is

-Thus, we have that the maximal degree of the left-hand side of the Equation \ref{eq:diff1_series} is $n_1+n_3$, while the maximal degree of the right-hand side is $\max\{n_1+n_4,n_2+n_3\}$.
-Therefore, the difference in the largest degree of either side of the constitutive equation of $M$ is
+Thus, we have that the maximal order of the left-hand side of the Equation \ref{eq:diff1_series} is $n_1+n_3$, while the maximal order of the right-hand side is $\max\{n_1+n_4,n_2+n_3\}$.
+Therefore, the difference in the largest order of either side of the constitutive equation of $M$ is

-Note that in either case, we have that $|n_1-n_2|\leq 1$ and $|n_3-n_4|\leq 1$, thus the difference of the maximal degree of either side of the constitutive equation of $M$ is at most one.
+Note that in either case, we have that $|n_1-n_2|\leq 1$ and $|n_3-n_4|\leq 1$, thus the difference of the maximal order of either side of the constitutive equation of $M$ is at most one.

-The bound for the minimal degree is similar (with maximums and minimums swapped) and is omitted.
+The bound for the minimal order is similar (with maximums and minimums swapped) and is omitted.
 The bounds also follow for parallel combinations by circuit duality.

-Thus, by induction, LCR systems have the difference of the largest degree of either side of their constitutive equations at most one, and the difference of the smallest degree of either side of their constitutive equations at most one. \end{proof}
+Thus, by induction, LCR systems have the difference of the largest order of either side of their constitutive equations at most one, and the difference of the smallest order of either side of their constitutive equations at most one. \end{proof}

 \begin{rem} The main difference between all of the two element systems and the three element system is that we no longer have a bound on the number of coefficients of the constitutive equation by the number of parameters.
 In fact, by the previous two propositions, we can have up to $2n+1$ nonzero, non-monic coefficients in the constitutive equation of an LCR system with $n$ base elements.
 As a result of this lack of a bound, we could have systems with more coefficients than base elements which are locally identifiable.
 This is not entirely surprising, however the existence of systems with more base elements than coefficients which are \textbf{not} locally identifiable leads us to believe that to find a sufficient condition for the identifiability of an LCR system, we need to look beyond comparing the number of coefficients to the number of parameters. \end{rem}